The first sign that you may have a possible transmission problem could be the check engine lightengine light coming on.

 Reading transmission fault codes and checking the transmission fluid level should always be performed as soon as a Chevy transmission starts to show shifting problems.

-If you cannot perform these procedures yourself, see an auto mechanic, dealer, or visit an automatic transmission repair shop.
+If you cannot perform these procedures yourself, see an auto mechanic, dealer, or visit an automatic transmission transmission repair shop.

 Do not use a transmission fix additive without getting your Chevy transmission diagnosed by a professional first.
 Only use a transmission additive such as Lucas Transmission Fix as a last resort.